 Students enrolled in the NU health plan who are graduating or leaving the University at the end of a term and wish to cancel their enrollment in the plan, must submit a request in writing to the Health Insurance Office (633 Emerson Street) by the last day of the quarter they are leaving the University.
-They may also fax requests to 847-491-4268.
+They may also email requests to student.insurance@northwestern.edu.
 When a student graduates from the program, they will need to complete the Health Insurance cancellation form 6-8 weeks prior to graduation.